drakkan/sftpgo/docs/account.md

 - `s3_bucket`, required for S3 filesystem
 - `s3_region`, required for S3 filesystem.
 Must match the region for your bucket.
 You can find here the list of available [AWS regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).
 For example if your bucket is at `Frankfurt` you have to set the region to `eu-central-1`
 - `s3_access_key`
-- `s3_access_secret`, if provided it is stored encrypted (AES-256-GCM).
+- `s3_access_secret`, if provided it is stored encrypted based on kms configuration.
 You can leave access key and access secret blank to use credentials from environment
 - `s3_endpoint`, specifies a S3 endpoint (server) different from AWS.
 It is not required if you are connecting to AWS
 - `s3_storage_class`, leave blank to use the default or specify a valid AWS [storage class](https://docs.aws.amazon.com/AmazonS3/latest/dev/storage-class-intro.html)
 - `s3_key_prefix`, allows to restrict access to the folder identified by this prefix and its contents
 - `s3_upload_part_size`, the buffer size for multipart uploads (MB).
 Zero means the default (5 MB).
 Minimum is 5
 - `s3_upload_concurrency` how many parts are uploaded in parallel
 - `gcs_bucket`, required for GCS filesystem
-- `gcs_credentials`, Google Cloud Storage JSON credentials base64 encoded
+- `gcs_credentials`, Google Cloud Storage JSON credentials base64 encoded.
+Credentials are stored encrypted based on kms configuration
 - `gcs_automatic_credentials`, integer.
 Set to 1 to use Application Default Credentials strategy or set to 0 to use explicit credentials via `gcs_credentials`
 - `gcs_storage_class`
 - `gcs_key_prefix`, allows to restrict access to the folder identified by this prefix and its contents
 - `az_container`, Azure Blob Storage container
 - `az_account_name`, Azure account name. leave blank to use SAS URL
 - `az_account_key`, Azure account key. leave blank to use SAS URL.
-If provided it is stored encrypted (AES-256-GCM)
+If provided it is stored encrypted based on kms configuration
 - `az_sas_url`, Azure shared access signature URL
 - `az_endpoint`, Default is "blob.core.windows.net".
 If you use the emulator the endpoint must include the protocol, for example "http://127.0.0.1:10000"
 - `az_upload_part_size`, the buffer size for multipart uploads (MB).
 Zero means the default (4 MB)